yabsraT/pyton/README.md

-this is a pyton files we learned in the class
+# this are some commmen pyton files we learned in the class